-They probably do have a word for "electromagnetic radiation", but only in the same way humans have a word for "gravity waves" or "telepathy".
+They probably do have a word or phrase for "electromagnetic radiation", but only in the same way humans have a word for "gravity waves" or "telepathy".

 In the Warren Ellis comic Ocean, some scientists find alien life forms in suspended animation under the frozen ocean of Europa (one of Jupiter's moons).
 One of the scientists is trying to figure out their language before an automatic program wakes them up...and when he does, he finds that they have thousands of words for "murder."

 Inverted in The Basalt City Chronicles, a race known as the Deltharians have no word for sound.
 This is because around 98% of the population has a genetic condition that renders them entirely deaf.

 Discussed in the Knights of the Old Republic fanfic Destiny's Pawn.
 Kairi (the mind-wiped Revan) had been given a new identity as a linguist.
 Even Zhar is a little baffled by why she would rather use conventional language study rather than relying on the Force.
 And Kairi is frustrated by the Jedi Masters' lazy assumptions about Mandalorians part because of her association with Canderous and part because they haven't a single document in the Mandalorian language in the archives: "Language tells you how a culture thinks.
 Learn it, and you learn them."